Redomic/NeuThera-Drug-Discovery-Toolkit/README.md

       - Graph-based relationship exploration to analyze drug-target-disease links.
       - Live compound generation and scoring dashboard, enabling real-time feedback on molecular design.

-### NOTE
-If you're here from the ArangoDB Hackathon, we ended up having to drop nx-arangodb as it's packages were clashing with TamGen.
-Sadly, we also don't have CUDA enabled hardware so a lot of features we had thought about had to be dropped.

 ## Contibute

 We are actively looking for contributors who are interested in this project, DM Praneeth or me (Jones) :D